From the Field

 The GOES–East satellite captured this composite image loop of powerful Hurricane Ian as it made its way across the Gulf Coast of Florida and across the state on September 29, 2022.
 (Photo courtesy of NOAA)

-What have been the most intense hurricanes to strike the United States?
+What have been some of the worst hurricanes to strike the U.S.?

 BACK TO QUESTIONS

-Supplies from a World Vision warehouse are handed out by volunteers in Arcadia, Florida, to residents hard-hit by Hurricane Ian. (©2022 World Vision)
+Volunteers in Arcadia, Florida, distribute supplies from a World Vision warehouse to residents hard-hit by Hurricane Ian in September 2022. (© 2022 World Vision)

-With decades of experience and an established global network of trained emergency staff, World Vision is responding to multiple major emergencies at any given time.
-That includes earthquakes, conflicts and refugee crises, floods, and hurricanes.
-Our approach goes beyond the immediate response reported in the news.
+With decades of experience and an established global network of trained emergency staff, World Vision responds to multiple major emergencies at any given time, including earthquakes, conflicts and refugee crises, floods, and hurricanes.

-Our goal is to support families not only in the short-run but also as they go through the arduous process of rebuilding their lives and livelihoods.
-World Vision works alongside communities to help families rebuild their homes and establish permanent housing, sustainable access to clean water, food security, access to a quality education, and re-establishing livelihoods.
+We aim to support families in the immediate aftermath of a disaster and throughout the challenging process of rebuilding their lives and livelihoods.
+World Vision works alongside communities to help families rebuild their homes and establish permanent housing, sustainable access to clean water, food security, and access to quality education.

 BACK TO QUESTIONS